dapr/quickstarts/11.hello-dapr-slim/README.md

 dapr invoke --app-id nodeapp --method neworder --payload '{"data": { "orderId": "41" } }'
 ```

-Now, we can also do this using `curl` with:
+Now, you can also do this using `curl` with:

 ```sh
 curl -XPOST -d @sample.json -H "Content-Type:application/json" http://localhost:3500/v1.0/invoke/nodeapp/method/neworder
 ```

-Or, we can also do this using the Visual Studio Code [Rest Client Plugin](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
+Or, you can also do this using the Visual Studio Code [Rest Client Plugin](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

 [sample.http](sample.http)
 ```http